MarkTakken/kf2vecFSW/README.md

 kf2vec get_distances -tree $INPUT_PHYLOGENY  -subtrees $FILE.subtrees
 ```
 ###### Input:
 **$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format. **$FILE.subtrees** is the file where each input genome has an assigned subtree number.
-For now **-mode** parameter is set to `subtrees_only`.If a distance matrix corresponds to a single tree, it can be treated as a single clade (clade 0) and provided as input to this command.
+If a distance matrix corresponds to a single tree, it can be treated as a single clade (clade 0) and provided as input to this command.
 Under the hood, the distance computation command uses [TreeSwift](https://github.com/niemasd/TreeSwift).
 ###### Output:
 The output is saved in a directory where the phylogeny is located.